allthroughthenight/allthroughthenight.github.io/_drafts/what-i-ve-learned-in-2020.md

 [What To Do When You Reach Number 1 On Hacker News](https://www.jarednelsen.dev/posts/what-to-do-when-you-reach-number-1-on-hacker-news): A follow up to [The Horrifically Dystopian World of Software Engineering Interviews](https://www.jarednelsen.dev/posts/The-horrifically-dystopian-world-of-software-engineering-interviews) and the overall state of technical interviews.

+[Why we at $FAMOUS_COMPANY Switched to $HYPED_TECHNOLOGY](https://saagarjha.com/blog/2020/05/10/why-we-at-famous-company-switched-to-hyped-technology/): A satire article on how tech companies try to relate to developers, but comes off more like ["How Do You Do, Fellow Kids?"](https://knowyourmeme.com/memes/how-do-you-do-fellow-kids).

-[Your statement is 100% correct but misses the entire point](http://nibblestew.blogspot.com/2020/04/your-statement-is-100-correct-but.html?m=1): Though most "Well, Actually..." comments, thought factually correct, will miss often the context of a problem.
+[Your statement is 100% correct but misses the entire point](http://nibblestew.blogspot.com/2020/04/your-statement-is-100-correct-but.html?m=1): Though most ["Well, Actually..."](https://www.recurse.com/social-rules) comments, though factually correct, will miss often the context of a problem.

 # Pics and Posts
 [Deployed my blog on Kubernetes](https://twitter.com/dexhorthy/status/856639005462417409)